arjunkalburgi/2022/src/routes/writing/2020-10-15_nylas-trial-expired-experience.md

 oldslugthing: /2020-10-15_nylas-trial-expired-experience
 ---

-> Last week I launched a new experience for Nylas users who've had their trial expire.
-This blog outlines those changes and how I went about making them.

 ## Intro

 Hello hello!
 It's now been four months since I joined the frontend team at Nylas, Team Wonka 🎩, time flies!
 In that time we re-built and launched the new [Nylas Dashboard](https://dashboard.nylas.com) and are now expanding on it's functionality by improving edge-case experiences.